Chaavu Kaburu Challaga: Plot

 Basthi Balaraju is a funeral vehicle driver in Vizag and he lives with his mother, Gangamma, and his bed ridden father.
 One day he is called to take Peter's body to the cemetery.
 When he goes to Peter's house he sees Mallika and later on he finds out that Peter was Mallika's husband.
 However, Balaraju does not care and decides to love Mallika.
 He tries to make Mallika move on with her life and to choose him as her new husband and this causes trouble with Mallika's father-in-law, Sekhar Samuel.
 In the process he finds that his mother is having an affair with Mohan who loves Balaraju's mother for long time but Gangamma never accepted his love and they decided to stay as friends.
 After an altercation with Mohan, Balaraju understands the feelings of his mother by speaking to her about this affair.
 He then learns that his mother wants a person to share her feelings as her husband has been bed ridden since Balaraju's birth.
 Balaraju changes as he never thought about her feelings.
 Balaraju then decides to get Gangamma and Mohan married and at the same time Mallika reciprocates his feelings also.
 Everything goes smoothly but then Mallika gets a marriage proposal and she has to tell Balaraju that she has to marry another man.
 She then finds Balaraju at the hospital but at the same time Gangamma is admitted into the hospital after she was in an accident.
 Due to high blood loss, Gangamma dies and Balaraju slips into depression.
 Mohan then takes up the role and takes care of both Balaraju and his father and Balaraju works at his mother's corn stand in the beach.
 Later prior to Mallika's marriage, Balaraju decides to meet with Sekhar and tries to tell him about how much he loves Mallika.
 During the wedding Sekhar realizes and stops the marriage.
 Sekhar then finds Balaraju and gets him married to Mallika.

 Cast

 Production

 The film was announced in December 2019.
 The principal photography of the film was started in late 2019.
 Later that year due to COVID-19 pandemic, the film was delayed.
 Filming was resumed in October 2020.
 Music is composed by Malayalam film composer Jakes Bejoy who previously composed for Taxiwaala (2018) in Telugu.

 Soundtrack

-The soundtrack was released through Aditya Music.
+The soundtrack and background score were composed by Jakes Bejoy.
+The audio rights were acquired by Aditya Music.